Synapse: The Electronic Music Magazine

-Synapse: The Electronic Music Magazine was a bi-monthly American magazine about synthesizers and electronic music published March 1976 to June 1979.
+Synapse: The Electronic Music Magazine was a bi-monthly American magazine about synthesizers and electronic music published from March 1976 to June 1979.
 During an era when commercial synthesizers were still pretty new and mostly DIY, Synapse was notable for its high production values, interviews with famous musicians, and articles by well-known writers.

 The first production team consisted of editor Douglas Lynner, art director Chris August, photographer Bill Matthias and technical illustrator/circulation/publisher Angela Schill.
 Staff changes brought managing editors Colin Gardner and Melodie Bryant.
 After 14 issues they ran out of funds and closed down.
+No notice was given to subscribers, nor were subscribers who were owed issues offered a pro rata refund.

-The magazine issues have been scanned and posted online by its founder Cynthia Webster at Cyndustries, but have now been removed.
+The magazine issues have been scanned and posted online by its founder Cynthia Webster at Cyndustries.
+They have now been removed. but can now be found on Douglas Lynner site.